 Move Away from Labels

 I have also discovered from my conversations that the fear of breaches of confidentiality and judgment interferes with the fantasies held by many men.
-Sexual fantasy is intertwined with a man’s sexual orientation, meaning that a person can fantasize about same-sex sexual engagement, however, these attractions are kept separate from their attractions to a person romantically.
+Sexual fantasy is intertwined with a man’s sexual orientation, meaning that a person can fantasize about same-sex sexual engagement, however, these attractions are kept separate from their attraction to a person romantically.
 For men who have not accepted their same-sex attractions, sexual fantasies can be used as a stepping stone to learning about a person’s sexual orientation.

-Regardless, a healthy sexual-acceptance is paramount for sexual fulfillment.
+Regardless, healthy sexual acceptance is paramount for sexual fulfillment.
 If men were guaranteed confidentiality, full control of their experiences, and no risk of cultural or social repercussions, there would be more men experiencing sexual exploration with same-sex partners, and more same-sex attracted men experiencing sexual exploration with opposite-sex partners.
 In other words, men are men within all of their diversities and labeling under sexual orientations of gay (homosexual), straight (heterosexual), bi-sexual, a-sexual, pan-sexual, etc, and any segregation of groups of men only leads to negatively affecting the ability of all men to achieve sexual self-acceptance.